 If you're page is not already in edit mode, click Edit at the top right of the page.

-Hover over the web part you want to move or remove, and you'll see a small toolbar on the left of the web part.
+Select the web part you want to move or remove, and you'll see a small toolbar on the left of the web part.

 To move the web part, click the Move web part button and drag the web part where you want it on your page.